3liz/lizmap-documentation/en/source/publisher_guide/project_for_web.rst

 Configure the coordinates reference system, CRS, of your project:

-* Select the CRS of your Web map: Sélectionner de préférence le SCR de votre carte Web :
+* Select the CRS of your Web map:

   * EPSG:3857 for Google Mercator
   * EPSG:2154 for Lambert 93
   * etc

 * Enable *on the fly CRS transformation*.
-QGIS can transform rasters and vectors data.
+QGIS can reproject rasters and vectors data.

 .. image:: ../MEDIA/qgis-montpellier-project-crs.png
    :align: center